 One year on: Alistair Sloss’ daughter relives the day a slurry tragedy took her father’s life

-This time last year the Sloss family’s lives changed forever when Co.
-Tyrone dairy farmer Alistair Sloss was killed in a farm accident just one day before the slurry ban deadline.
+This time last year, one Tyrone family’s lives changed forever when dairy farmer Alistair Sloss was killed in a farm accident just one day before the slurry ban deadline.

-To mark the first anniversary of his death the family have planned a tractor run in his memory to take place this afternoon to raise money for the Christian charity, Tearfund.
+To mark the first anniversary of his death, the family has planned a tractor run in his memory to take place this afternoon to raise money for the Christian charity, Tearfund.

 Like any farmer, my dad would have taken a lot of care.
 He was a father of five children so he would never have taken any risks.

 Rebekah explained that it’s not known what caused the accident; all the family know is that at 3:30pm Alistair (52) had been at a local garage buying machinery parts, but by 4:45pm Jonathan was phoning his mum to say what had happened.

 ‘I didn’t know a thing about farming until this time last year’

 After Alistair’s death, the family tried to keep the farm going but soon found out just how much pressure he had been under as a farmer.